 (4) For the purposes of subsection (3)(c) a port authority’s liability is the amount or value of the consideration or the amount to be paid or received by the port authority or a subsidiary, ascertained as at the time when the transaction is entered into.

-41. Exemptions from section 40
+41. Exemptions from s.
+40

 (1) The Minister, with the Treasurer’s concurrence, may by order exempt a transaction or class of transaction from the operation of section 40 either unconditionally or on specified conditions.